rahulsalinskee/hello-world/src/Router/ReactRouter/CurrentProjectRouting/ReduxRouting.md

 - Where these P1 and P2 paths are being used:
     - P1:
+        - 'redux-tool-kit-page'
             - This is used in these files:
                 - HomePage.jsx
                 - ApplicationRouter.jsx (Outer Route R1)

     - P2:
+        - 'redux-tool-kit-todo-app'
             - This is used in these files:
                 - ApplicationRouter.jsx
                 - ReduxToolKitPage.jsx (Inner Route R2)

 - Current navigational Functionality for Redux Tool Kit Todo Application:
     - Home Page =>